opengsn/gsn/README.md

 A relay client can receive various options:

-- `relayHubAddress` - use a specific relay hub.
-Currently this option is required, since there's not yet a final relay hub deployed.
-- `relayUrl`, `relayAddress` - instead of searching for an available relay, you may specify a specific relay to use.
+- `force_gasLimit` - use specific gas limit for all transactions. if not set, the user must supply gas limit for each transaction.
+- `force_gasprice` - if not set, then the client will use `web3.eth.gasPrice` with the factor (below)
+- `gaspriceFactorPercent` - how much above default `gasPrice` to use. default is 20% which means we use gasPrice*1.2

 ### Contract modifications